PentahoCommunityMeetup2015/info/README.md

 Below are a few hotel suggestions.

+Please note London is a very large city and commuting may be time consuming.
+We suggest you choose a hotel either close to the conference venue (Acton, White City, Sheperd's Bush) or closer to the social even on Saturday night (Covent Garden, Soho, Charing Cross).

+London Underground is expected to start a 24 hour service during the fall on week-ends.
+The announced date was September 12, but the recent Tube strikes have pushed this back and there is no official date for commencement of the 24 service yet.

 ## Central London
-Hotels close to Soho, Covent Garden, Piccadilly Circus.
-They are closer to the social events on Saturday night, but expect around 30 minutes to get to the conveference venue on Saturday:
+These hotels are close to the social events on Saturday night, but expect around 30 minutes to get to the conveference venue on Saturday:
 - Travelodge Covent Garden: https://www.travelodge.co.uk/hotels/318/London-Central-Covent-Garden-hotel
 - The Z Hotel Soho: http://www.booking.com/hotel/gb/the-z-hotels-soho.en-gb.html
 - The Bloomsbury Hotel: http://www.booking.com/hotel/gb/the-bloomsbury.en-gb.html